themintchoco/tp/docs/UserGuide.md

 #### Searching for students: `search`

-Finds students whose names or phone numbers contain any of the given keywords, or is assigned to a specific session.
+Finds students whose names or phone numbers contain any of the given keywords, or is enrolled to a specific session.

 Format: `student search [ses/SESSION_ID] [n/NAME_KEYWORDS] [p/PHONE_KEYWORDS]`

 * The search is case-insensitive. e.g `hans` will match `Hans`
 * The order of the keywords does not matter. e.g. `Hans Bo` will match `Bo Hans`
 * Incomplete words will still be matched e.g. `Han` will match `Hans`
-* Students matching at least one keyword or are assigned to the session will be returned. e.g. `n/Hans Bo` will return `Hans Gruber`, `Bo Yang`
+* Students matching at least one keyword or are enrolled to the session will be returned. e.g. `n/Hans Bo` will return `Hans Gruber`, `Bo Yang`

 Examples: